What is it?

 Can I challenge the decision?

-If you are unhappy with a decision made by the SSSA about Best Start Grant you can ask for the decision to be looked at again.
+If you are unhappy with a decision made by Social Security Scotland about a Best Start Grant application you can ask for the decision to be looked at again.
 This is called a ‘redetermination’.
 You should ask for this within one month of the date of the decision you are unhappy with.

 To ask for the decision to be looked at again you can: